Ben Hampton

-Ben Hampton (born 29 February 1992) is an Australian professional rugby league footballer who plays as a utility for the North Queensland Cowboys in the NRL.
+Ben Hampton (born 29 February 1992) is an Australian former professional rugby league footballer who last played as a utility for the North Queensland Cowboys in the National Rugby League (NRL).

 Hampton previously played for the Melbourne Storm and has played in a number of positions throughout his career.

 Early life

 Hampton was born in Wagga Wagga, New South Wales, Australia and grew up in Temora, New South Wales, attending Temora West Public School until year 6.

 He played junior rugby league for the Temora Dragons.
 When his family moved to Mareeba in North Queensland, he attended Mareeba State High School and played his junior football for the Mareeba Gladiators before being signed to a Melbourne Storm scholarship.

 Playing career

 Early career

 In 2008, while playing for the Northern Marlins representative side, Hampton represented the Queensland under-16 rugby league team.
 In 2010, Hampton joined the Storm's SG Ball Cup side.
 Later that year he made his debut for their NYC side and was chosen for the Queensland under-18 rugby league team.
 In 2012, Hampton was promoted to Melbourne's full-time squad and selected to captain the Queensland under-20 rugby league team in the inaugural U20 State of Origin match.
 In October 2012, Hampton played fullback for the Junior Kangaroos in their 48–16 win over the Junior Kiwis.